Language Guide

 most_fav = match mammals:

-[head, *tail]: head
+case [head, *tail]: head

-[]: "who knows?"
+case []: "who knows?"

 We export types slightly differently.
 We can export just the type, or the type and the constructors.
-To export the type and the constructors use Type() where as Type exports only the type to be visible.
+To export the type and the constructors use Type() whereas Type exports only the type to be visible.

 Here ClearOption exports all its constructors so they can be pattern matched upon.
-In the OpaqueOption example, we export functions to create the opaque option, and fold function to tear it down, but we can’t explicitly pattern match on the types.
+In the OpaqueOption example, we export functions to create the opaque option, and a fold function to tear it down, but we can’t explicitly pattern match on the types.

 Sometimes such opacity is useful to enforce modularity.